A Google Business Profile (previously Google My Business) listing is a FREE local business listing platform by Google.

 Success!
 Your listing has been created.
 Now you need to choose a way to verify your listing.

-There are different methods to verify your Google My Business listing.
+There are different methods to verify your Google Business Profile.
 But for most local businesses, the postcard option is the one that is available, and it’s what we’re going to cover in the next section.

-How to verify your Google My Business (GMB) listing on Google
+How to verify your Goole Business Profile/Google My Business (GMB) listing on Google

 On the postcard request screen (see the below screenshot), make sure your ￼address is displayed accurately.

 It usually takes 5-14 days for most postcards to arrive.
-If you didn’t get a postcard, you can request a new one.
+If you didn’t get a postcard, you could request a new one.

 Once you receive your postcard, use the code printed on the card to verify your listing.

-To do this, sign in to Google My Business and select the location you’d like to manage.
+To do this, sign in to Google Business Profile/Google My Business and select the location you’d like to manage.

 Then click ‘Verify location’ from the menu.
 You should then be able to click the ‘Verify now’ button.

-How to Optimize a Google My Business (GMB) Listing
+How to Optimize a Google Business Profile/Google My Business (GMB) Listing

-Creating a GMB listing isn’t enough – you want to make sure your GMB listing is optimized.
+Creating a Google Business Profile/GMB listing isn’t enough – you want to ensure your Google Business Profile is optimized.

-This essentially means you make use of all the features that GMB has to offer.
-You provide as much information as you can and you use as many of the tools that are on offer.
+This essentially means you make use of all the features that GBP has to offer.
+You provide as much information as you can, and you use as many of the tools that are on offer.

 If you do this, you dramatically improve the odds of your business ranking higher in the organic listings and within the map packs.
 After all, the more information Google has about your business, the more credible it will seem.

-To start with the optimization process, log in to your Google My Business (GMB account).
+To start with the optimization process, log in to your Google Business Profile/ Google My Business account.

 Once you get in, the ‘home screen’ should look like this –